dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

     ```

 ## Connect Starburst Galaxy to the Amazon S3 bucket
-If your Starburst Galaxy instance is not already connected to your S3 bucket, you need to create a cluster, create a catalog that connects to the S3 bucket, associate the new catalog (your data source) to your new cluster, and configure access control settings.
+If your Starburst Galaxy instance is not already connected to your S3 bucket, you need to create a cluster, create a catalog that connects to the S3 bucket, associate the new catalog (your data source) to your new cluster, and configure privilege settings.

+In addition to Amazon S3, Starburst Galaxy supports many other data sources.
+To learn more about them, you can refer to the [Catalogs overview](https://docs.starburst.io/starburst-galaxy/catalogs/index.html) in the Starburst Galaxy docs.

 1. Create a cluster.
 Click **Clusters** on the left sidebar of the Starburst Galaxy UI, then click **Create cluster** in the main body of the page.
 2. In the **Create a new cluster** modal, you only need to set the following options.
 You can use the defaults for the other options.